Care and Welfare - House System/ Tutor Groups/ Year Tutors/ Teen Health

 Tutor groups encourage students of all years to work together, and give personal tutors a chance to monitor the academic and social development of individuals in the group.

-Each Year group is overseen by a Year Tutor, who helps to monitor the personal welfare, educational progress and general conduct of students in the school.
+Each Year group is overseen by a Head of Year who helps to monitor the personal welfare, educational progress and general conduct of students in the school.

-The Year Room is staffed full time from 7.45am – 5.30pm every school day to deal with students’ concerns, relating to attendance and discipline, along with academic and welfare issues.
+There are two Year Rooms - one for Year 10 and one for Year 11.
+These are staffed full time every school day to deal with students’ concerns, relating to attendance and discipline, along with academic and welfare issues.

 The Post-16 Year Tutor is Angela Allen.
 She can be found in the Sixth Form Centre.

-All students are members of one of eight Houses: Ashe, Bullen, Crewe, Erdington, Ferrers, Gylby, Hastings and Loudoun.
+Students are members of one of four Houses: Bullen, Ferrers, Hastings and Loudoun.
 Every member of the school belongs to a House, including staff.

 The House system is designed to give students a sense of belonging and community.
 It also encourages them to become involved in House activities and to go on to be active citizens in later life.